iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 - Type: `iota/presentation/0.1/presentation-result`
 - Role: [verifier](#roles)

 Sent by the verifier to communicate the result of the presentation.
-It allows the verifier raise problems and disputes encountered in the verification and to specify if the holder may retry a presentation.
+It allows the verifier to raise problems and disputes encountered in the verification and to specify if the holder may retry a presentation.
 The message SHOULD be signed by the verifier for non-repudiation.

 Similar to [`presentation-request`](#presentation-request), [verifiers](#roles) are RECOMMENDED to use a [signed DIDComm message](https://identity.foundation/didcomm-messaging/spec/#didcomm-signed-message) whenever possible for non-repudiation of receipt of the presentation.
 [Holders](#roles) may choose to blocklist verifiers that refuse to provide signatures.